daniel-koehn/DENISE-Benchmark/README.md

 Currently the following benchmark problems are included:

 - Modified Marmousi-II problem for different acquisition geometries
+- Rayleigh wave ultrasonic data from the Porta Nigra in Trier (Germany)

 Visualization of the FWI results can be accomplished by Matlab-scripts and custom colormaps.